ongnikkom/react-interactable-slider/readme.md

 **_Important notes before creating your slider:_**

 - Add borders to your element to visually see the width when building your initial slides.
-- Make sure all `a`, `img` inside the slides is not using `display: inline` style (other display value is okay).
-These elements should have dimensions so that the slider will prevent drag conflicts with other draggable elements.

 ```javascript
 import ReactInteractableSlider from 'react-interactable-slider';